 - Improve workforce productivity – connecting content-related services and business process automation to improve the management of government services.

 - Synchronize shared enterprise data – allowing secure cross-agency file sharing, verification and integrated reporting for streamlined service delivery.

 - Provide process transparency – allowing administrators to know where tasks and transactions stand, identify bottlenecks and ensure compliance.

 The good news about intelligent automation is you don’t have to have a complete roadmap to start.
 Today’s modern content services platforms let you start small, integrate content workflow streams at a deliberate pace and scale within and across agencies when you’re ready.

 The process is akin to erecting IT scaffolding around your existing systems and applications, to capture, manage and mobilize information and apply uniform automation and compliance rules.
 It allows you to create a comprehensive, yet flexible platform to augment or replace many frees-standing applications, capture the content employees and citizens need, and establish more cohesive and intelligent business process automation rules.

 Put another way, content service platforms can reduce IT sprawl by helping government integrate content and orchestrate automation rules across a multitude of systems and data sets.
 The outcome: more intelligent automation — not just process automation — and, ultimately, smarter government where employees can focus on more valuable work and citizens can expect faster, more responsive service.

-Learn how Hyland Software has helped more than 2,300 government customers manage information, simplify processes and connect systems more effectively.
+Learn how Hyland has helped more than 2,300 government customers manage information, simplify processes and connect systems more effectively.